 The corresponding sanctifying of McGuinness, wearing thin for many, serves our understanding just as little.
 Greater thinkers than most of us have convincingly rationalised the legitimate use of grassroots violence.
 But as well as being a non-apologist for same, many of us will always wonder how the efforts of the Civil Rights movement would’ve panned out had grassroots violence failed to detonate.
 While the surviving mothers of now middle-aged sons sent away to wherever a greater life expectancy awaited, still heave a sigh of relief as intense as their first.

-Meanwhile, the dreary monotony of life ticks along largely unaltered; at variance with the prevailing images of harmony in the mindset of satellite viewers near and far.
+Meanwhile, the dreary monotony of life ticks along largely unaltered; at variance with the prevailing images of disharmony in the mindset of satellite viewers near and far.
 Normal life continues.
 But normal being a normative concept, Newton has gone fully native, if not disingenuous, in his interpretation of it.

 Public spaces, particularly those dedicated to the performing arts, picket-fenced estates, and higher end retails units, remain the domain of the middle-classes.
 Their social niceties overtaking tribal insecurities to make for the most robust of cross-community relations.
 In the absence of overt hostilities, communities, in the main, co-exist along state-drawn lines of poverty, education, housing and leisure.
 The war is still finding people, still orchestrated by aging generals kitted out in three-piece suits with ties around their heads on Friday evenings down the pub.
 In another time and place, some of them would have responded with physical violence.